vlasky/shacrypt/README.md

 # shacrypt

 shacrypt provides cross-platform support for SHA-256 crypt and SHA-512 crypt in Node.js.
 It does not use the Node.js crypto API.
-Instead, it is implemented as a wrapper around the C implementation programmed by Ulrich Drepper.
-See <http://www.akkadia.org/drepper/SHA-crypt.txt>
+Instead, it is implemented as a Node.js addon that wraps around the [C implementation programmed by Ulrich Drepper](http://www.akkadia.org/drepper/SHA-crypt.txt).
+This provides significantly increased performance.

-shacrypt provides two funtions sha256crypt() and sha512crypt() that can be used both synchronously and asynchronously via callbacks.
+shacrypt provides two functions `sha256crypt()` and `sha512crypt()` that can be used both synchronously and asynchronously via callbacks.

 Asynchronous mode is especially useful in that computation is performed in Node.js's libuv thread pool.
-This avoids blocking the event loop which results in better app performance.
-As per Node.js convention, the callback function is provided as the final argument with the signature function(error, result).
+This avoids blocking the event loop which results in better app responsiveness.
+As per Node.js convention, the callback function is provided as the final argument with the signature `function(error, result){}`.

 ### Installation